itsa/itsa.github.io/_docs/drag-drop/monitor-events.md

 module: drag-drop
 maintainer: Marco Asbreuk
 title: Monitoring with events
-intro: "Dragging can be monitored using the dd-start, dd-drag, dd-over, dd-out, dd-drop and dd-dropzone events. <br><br><b>Note:</b> it is highly recommended to use the Promised-way instead of this example."
+intro: "Dragging can be monitored using the dd, dd-drag, dd-over, dd-out, dd-drop and dd-dropzone events. <br><br><b>Note:</b> it is highly recommended to use the Promised-way instead of this example."
 ---

 <style type="text/css">